yamcs/python-yamcs-client/yamcs-client/docs/mdb/api.rst

 Mission Database
 ================

-The Mission Database API provides methods that you can use to programmatically retrieve the content of a Yamcs Mission Database (MDB).
+The Mission Database API provides methods for reading the entries in a Yamcs Mission Database (MDB).

 .. note::